 Why use an MIKE ECO Lab ABM then?
 We have not specified any decay for the state variable but it is now quite simple to add e.g. a decay process.
 Thus you can easily apply any decay function (1st order, 2nd order, dependent on light or other inhibition function etc.) with a functionality the classic particle tracking does not allow.
 Further you can enhance the movement rules to simulate 'biological' behaviour.
-We will explore these opportunities in the next chapters.

-Figure 2.30 Final results comparing MIKE ECO Lab ABM a track (while, square markers) and a standard particle tracking (red, dotted path, filled circle markers) with the same properties
+Figure 2.30 Final results comparing a MIKE ECO Lab ABM track (white, filled square markers) and a standard particle tracking (red, dotted path, filled circle markers) with the same properties